daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

   3. Click `New Proposal` – this will open a popup.
   4. Select `Add Scheme` on the popup sidebar (on the left).
   5. Give the proposal an appropriate title, description, and url linking to a description of the proposal.
-  6. For `Scheme`,  put the address of your Generic Scheme contract (universal or not).
+  6. For `Scheme`,  put the address of your Generic Scheme contract.
   7. Enter the `paramHash` you got [here](#set-generic-scheme-to-interact-with-your-contract).
   8. In the permissions section, check `Call genericCall on behalf of` (this will allow your scheme to make generic calls, which is the whole point here).
   9. Submit the proposal and sign the transaction as normal.